risk-first/website/complexity/Crystals-And-Code.md

  - **Support Teams and Knowledge Bases**: there are procedures in place for _understanding and using_ IS's.
  - **Roadmaps and Plans**:  development and growth are _ordered_ and _directed_ as opposed to _chaotic_ and _random_.

+When we see quotes like:

+> "**etcd** is a strongly consistent, distributed key-value store that provides a reliable way to store data that needs to be accessed by a distributed system or cluster of machines.
+It gracefully handles leader elections during network partitions and can tolerate machine failure, even in the leader node.  " -[Etcd Home Page, _Etcd_](https://etcd.io)

-All of these represent consistency and order in IS's, as opposed to the wider organisation they exist in, where none of these things really exist.
+We're talking about an example of a well-thought-through, consistent, carefully-designed IS, because it has _opinions_ about all of those properties... as opposed to the wider organisation they exist in, where none of these things really exist.

 ## Stage 2:  Growth